Model configurations

 resource property in a.yml

-file - From the
+file. - From the

 dbt_project.yml

-file, under themodels:
+project file, under themodels:

-Model configurations are applied hierarchically.
-The most-specific config always "wins": In the project file, configurations applied to a marketing
+The most specific configuration always takes precedence.
+In the project file, for example, configurations applied to a marketing

 subdirectory will take precedence over configurations applied to the entire jaffle_shop

 project.
-To apply a configuration to a model, or directory of models, define the resource path as nested dictionary keys.
+To apply a configuration to a model or directory of models, define the resource path as nested dictionary keys.

 Configuring directories of models in dbt_project.yml